Winter Gold: Gameplay

-Development and release
+Development

 Winter Gold was developed by Funcom and published by Nintendo for the Super Nintendo Entertainment System in November 1996.
 The game was housed in a 16-megabit (2 MB) cartridge using the Super FX2 enhancement chip, a revision of the Super FX processor developed by Argonaut Software that was previously used in Doom and Yoshi's Island.
 The FX2 chip runs at 21.4 MHz, with extra pins soldered in the PCB to increase the supported ROM size and framebuffer.
 Olav Mørkrid, who previously worked on Daze Before Christmas, served as lead programmer.
-Lead graphic artist Rune Spaans, who was hired by Funcom in 1994, was in charge of the 3D models, while co-programmers Frank Stevenson and Paul Endre Endresen were responsible for the 3D tracing and physics respectively.
+Lead graphic artist Rune Spaans, who was hired by Funcom in 1994, was in charge of the 3D models, and co-programmers Frank Stevenson and Paul Endre Endresen were responsible for the 3D tracing and physics respectively.
 Additional artwork was handled by Daniel Staver and Dennis Hansen.
-Both Mørkrid and Spaans recounted the project's development process and history in a 2018 interview and Spaans' own personal website.
+Mørkrid and Spaans recounted the project's development process and history in a 2018 interview and on Spaans's personal website.